Go To Top Go Up Go Back Go Forward

 Data Type

 This is the stride toward the diagonal that FMS uses for storing off-diagonal matrix data on files LUA(1) and LUA(3).
-The units are equations.
-The following values are allowed:
+The following options are available:

 Note that in all cases, the storage in [AU] is the transpose of the storage in [AL].